maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/06-Authentication & Authorisation.md

 questions:
 - "What is the difference between authentication and authorization?"
 - "What are API keys?"
-- "How do we obtain an PAI key?"
+- "How do we obtain an API key?"
 objectives:
 - "Understand the purpose of authentication and authorisation."
 - "Understand the different methods of authentication."